Easy Crispy Air Fryer Turkey Thighs Recipe

 Frozen Turkey Thighs in Air Fryer

-If you are cooking the turkey thighs from frozen, start by patting the turkey thighs dry with a clean rag or paper towel.
+If you are cooking the turkey thighs from frozen, start by patting the turkey thighs dry with a paper towel.
 Next, rub the mixed seasonings all over the skin and place the thighs in the air fryer basket.
-Set the air fryer to 390 degrees and immediately add the turkey.
-You don’t need to wait for the air fryer to preheat.
+Set the air fryer to 390° F and immediately add the turkey.
+Do not preheat.

 Then, cook for 35-50 minutes.
+Rotating the thighs 180° halfway through.
 If you notice the air fryer collecting some liquid as the turkey thighs thaw, you might want to drain the extra moisture halfway through.
-To ensure the thighs are cooked all the way through, use a cooking thermometer to check the internal temperature.
+To ensure the thighs are cooked through, use a cooking thermometer to check the internal temperature.

-When it reaches 165 degrees, the turkey is done!
+When it reaches 160-165° F, the turkey is done!
 Finally, as with the fresh thighs, allow the turkey to rest under a tent of aluminum foil for about 10 minutes before slicing into them.
 Then, serve!

 Fresh Tips